WYOS

-WYOS (1360 kHz) is a commercial AM radio station in Binghamton, New York.
-It is owned by Townsquare Media with studios and offices on Court Street.
-It had broadcast a sports radio format using programming from CBS Sports Radio but went silent in late 2022.
+WYOS (1360 AM) was a radio station licensed to serve Binghamton, New York, United States, from 1947 to 2023.
+It was last owned by Townsquare Media.

-By day, WYOS broadcasts at 5,000 watts.
-But to avoid interfering with other stations at night, it reduces power to 500 watts at sunset.
-It uses a directional antenna with a three-tower array.
-The transmitter is on Carman Road near Park Avenue in Binghamton.
+The station went on the air as WKOP in 1947.
+It programmed various formats, including two separate stints as a country music station; in 2006, the station began airing sports radio programming, which it maintained until its 2022 shutdown.

 History

 WKOP

-On December 17, 1946, the Federal Communications Commission granted a construction permit to The Binghamton Broadcasters, a group run by Andrew Jarema and Frank H. Altdoerffer, to start a new radio station on 750 kHz in Binghamton.
+On December 17, 1946, the Federal Communications Commission (FCC) granted a construction permit to The Binghamton Broadcasters, a group run by Andrew Jarema and Frank H. Altdoerffer, to start a new radio station on 750 kHz in Binghamton.
 It would operate with 1,000 watts during daytime hours only.
 The station made its debut as WKOP on July 15, 1947, from studios on the fourth floor of 34 Chenango Street; it was affiliated with the Mutual Broadcasting System.
 In order to broadcast at night, WKOP obtained a construction permit to move to 1360 kHz, with nighttime broadcasts at 500 watts, and moved there in June 1950.
 Daytime power increased to 5,000 watts in 1955.
 WKOP launched WKOP-FM, which initially aired Rural Radio Network programming, in 1954; it also expressed interest in television, but the FCC denied its bid to add VHF channel 7 to the market in 1952.

 Jarema became the controlling shareholder in 1961 when he purchased another 45 percent in the company from Altdoerffer.
 By 1972, the station was established as a country music outlet.

 In 1973, Jarema sold the station to Connecticut-based Royal Industrial Corporation, which in turn spun off the FM station, which became WAAL.
 Royal, however, missed payments on the purchase, and in October 1974, Jarema was appointed receiver and resumed management duties.
 Just days after his appointment, WKOP sustained damage when a fire was set in the Weeks and Dickinson music store in which it had been housed since its launch.
 The fire, it turned out, had a direct connection to the station: it had been started by a 21-year-old Johnson City man, Michael Fullman, who had briefly been a DJ as "Mike Eldredge" on WKOP in 1973.
 Fullman was convicted of arson and sentenced to three years in state prison.

 Jarema was able to sell WKOP out of receivership to Southern Tier Broadcasters, Ltd., owned by Raymond Ross and Clark Cook, in 1977.